-Why Do Hunters Think It's Cool to Kill Lions?
+Why Do Hunters Think it's Cool to Kill Lions?

 Yes.
 Animals only understand danger, not death.
 When a gazelle runs from a lion, it’s not running from death.
 It’s running because a program in its head tells it the lion is dangerous.
 That’s the same as a baby reaching for a teat at birth, it’s only programming.

-This woman, who I’ll call Penny, runs a hunting company in Queensland, Australia.
+Interview with a woman we’ll call Penny.
+She runs a non-disclosed hunting company in Queensland.

-I think the reason it’s gone viral is that lion hunting appalls people.
+I think the reason it’s gone viral is that lion hunting appals people.
 Do you think lions are sacred?

 Is the life of an animal different to the life of a human?